SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Okay, but we should probably clean up the cake on the floor first," Rainbow said.

 "Oh, yea," Pinkie said with a small chuckle.

+The pair stood up and started cleaning, Pinkie grabbing the pan, placing it in the sink, while Rainbow swept the cake into the trash.

+"Thank you," Pinkie said in a sincere tone.

+"Thank you too," Rainbow said.

+"Bring me all your dishes and mine," Pinkie said.

+"You got it," Rainbow said enthusiastically before she started to do so.

+Pinkie turned on the water, letting it get almost too hot, and started to wash each dish one at a time.

+After Rainbow had finished bringing the dishes, she asked, "what kind of cake was it?"

+"Vanilla," Pinkie answered.

+Rainbow asked, "how much more complicated is that cake over pancakes?"

+"Not much, just a few more ingredients," Pinkie said.

+"You sure I'll be able to learn fine, I'm a little nervous, especially if we're giving them to Fluttershy," Rainbow said as a slightly anxious tone.

+"I'm sure you will do great, if you want, I can taste test one to make sure it's good," Pinkie said reassuringly.

+"Okay, thanks," Rainbow said in an eased tone.

+"The secret ingredient is love, so just channel your love for Fluttershy into the pancakes and I know they'll be the best!"
+Pinkie said with a smile.

+"I'll try," Rainbow said.

+"If you're not happy with giving her them today, I can make some more for her, I don't want to do it if you don't want to," Pinkie said.

+"I'm fine with doing it," Rainbow said.

+"Do you want to help us finish the dress?"
+Pinkie asked.

+"Sure," Rainbow said.

+"Awesome!"
+Pinkie exclaimed.

+"When you give them to her, can you say *we* made them and not specify me?"
+Rainbow asked.

+"Sure," Pinkie said.

+"I'll tell her I made them later," Rainbow said.

+"Okay," Pinkie said as she finished the last dish.

+Rainbow looked at Pinkie, who had turned toward her, "what now?"

+Pinkie said, "now we bake," before she got out all new bake wear for them to use: cake pan, mixing bowls, whisks, measuring cups, measuring spoons, frying pan, plate, and a spatula.

+"That's a lot of stuff," Rainbow said.

+"This is for two cooking jobs, silly," Pinkie explained as she separated the bake wear into two places; one for herself, and one for Rainbow.

+Rainbow looked at her smaller assortment of utensils and said, "now for the ingredients?"

+"Correct," Pinkie said as she got all the ingredients out: flour, baking powder, sugar, salt, milk, butter, eggs, cornstarch, vanilla extract, almond extract.

+"So, you're going to tell me what to do while you do the same for the cake?"
+Rainbow asked.

+"Yes, kinda, I may do some stuff differently, but I will make sure I tell you if I need to deviate," Pinkie explained.

+"Okay, what's the first step?"
+Rainbow asked.